/*replace exisiting header phone area with number between a tags*/

 Survivorship causes of action are frequently raised in wrongful death cases.
 To prevail, the decedent must have been conscious while he or she experienced the pain and suffering.
 This can often be difficult to prove and may require medical evidence and expert testimony.
 A court may look at factors such as the cognitive awareness of the decedent prior to death as well as consider the severity of pain, the level of consciousness, and the apprehension of impending death.

 If you lost a loved one due to the negligence or wrongful actions of another, you should contact a wrongful death attorney immediately who can advise you of your legal rights and remedies.
 It is important to consult a wrongful death attorney as soon as possible since there is generally a strict two-year statute of limitations to commence a wrongful death claim.
 There may also be other statutes of limitation that are applicable depending on the facts and circumstances of the case, and whether the case should be brought against a municipality.

 The Popick Law Firm has thirty years of experience in successfully litigating wrongful death actions.
-Located in Flushing, Queens, The Popick Law Firm handles wrongful death and personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles wrongful death and personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact the Popick Law Firm today for a consultation.